aadityaguptaa/TheGoldenRatio/README.md

    </p>

-*3. there are activities where you have to drag and drop to find golden ratio in different objects.*
+*3. Activities where you have to drag and drop to find golden ratios in different objects.*

 <p align="center">
 <img src="https://github.com/aadityaguptaa/TheGoldenRatio/blob/master/earthandmoon.jpeg" alt="drawing" width="200"/>